Involvement of patients and consumers in the Agency's activities

 News for patients and carers

-The European Medicines Agency's (EMA) Pharmacovigilance Risk Assessment Committee (PRAC) gave recommendations on three safety referrals at its March 2014 meeting. ...
+The European Medicines Agency's (EMA) Pharmacovigilance Risk Assessment Committee (PRAC) concluded two safety reviews and gave a recommendation as part of a regular benefit-risk assessment review of a medicine at its July meeting. ...
 Read more

 - See all News for patients and carers